Cvicnaire/Top_Secret_Tech/README.md

 2. run this command "python3 workflow_compose.py"
 3. you can change what tasks you want to be used in the workflow inside the variables.txt

+In theory we can feed this program several tasks listed in sequential order in  variables.txt to automatically compose the workflow wdl for us.

 This is still rough around the edges! adding additional flags dynamically is not working yet